Activity-based venues with booking, waiver, and check-in dependencies

 Guest and staff network usage can blur segmentation boundaries

-High throughput periods amplify the impact of minor service degradation
+High-traffic periods amplify the impact of minor service degradation

 Operational ownership can be fragmented across small cross-functional teams